DHRC/PICS/Perseus Strategies International Human Rights Fellowship

 Eligibility requirements: This fellowship is intended for LSA undergraduates focusing on international human rights.
 It is not open to graduating seniors (graduating in WN20, SP/SU20).
 Students must return to campus for at least one semester after completion of this internship.

-Application procedure: Applicants must submit: cover letter, CV, statement of purpose, transcript showing a GPA of at least 3.7, and at least one letter of recommendation from a UM instructor.
+Application procedure: Applicants must submit: Resume/CV, statement of purpose, transcript showing a GPA of at least 3.7, and at least one letter of recommendation from a UM instructor.
 Applicants must submit an application via MCompass.

 Contact information: firstname.lastname@example.org